High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach: Methodology

 While our methodology and theory allow for any orthonormal basis, we show both theoretically and in simulations that a well-chosen basis can improve performance.
 When choosing a basis, there are at least two objectives to consider.
 First, we want to minimize the covariance between $\bm{r_{iM}}$ and $\{\bm{a^{X_k}_{i,M}} \}_{k \in [p-1]}$ in \eqref{eq:regression-target}.
 Second, we want to maximize the signal strength $\min_{k \in \mathscr{N}_j} \Vert \bm{B^{\ast}_{k,M}} \Vert_{\text{F}}$.
 In general, simultaneously achieving these two objectives is practically infeasible.
 Thus, in practice, we focus on achieving at least one of the two.
-Achieving the first objective is generally infeasible without further restrictive assumptions (See Section~\ref{sec:th-ch-fun-basis}).
-Thus, in practice, we generally focus on the second objective, which will lead us to use the FPCA basis of $g^Y_i$ which we recommend as a default choice.
+Achieving the first objective is generally infeasible without further restrictive assumptions (see Section~\ref{sec:th-ch-fun-basis}).
+Thus, in practice, we generally focus on the second objective, which will lead us to use the FPCA basis of $g^Y_i$, which we recommend as a default choice.
+Finally, we acknowledge that our study on the choice of function basis is far from complete.
+One should treat our guidance as a heuristic design, and we leave more thorough studies on this topic for further research.